 Native Range: Native to central and eastern Siberia.

 Seed Source: Seed production orchard near Indian Head Saskatchewan.

 Height and Spread: 6m x 5m (5 years).

-Overview: Siberian crab is ideally suited for agroforestry planting.
-It is fast growing and provides excellent food and cover for wildlife.
+Overview: The 'Waxwing' seed strain was developed for prairie tree planting.
+It is a composite of selected Siberian crabapple trees.
+This seed strain is ideally suited for agroforestry planting.
+It is fast-growing and provides excellent food and cover for wildlife.

 Fruit: Multi-seeded apples are either red or yellow and vary in size from 1-2 cm.

 Average number of seeds/packet: 800

 Stratification: Water soak for 72 hours then stratify in moist sand (10 percent moisture) for 10 days at 5°C.